NTNU-IHB/FMU-proxy/README.md

                           Optional host to connect to. e.g. 127.0.0.1:9090
 ```

-By default the generated FMU seemingly behaves like a regular FMU.
+By default, the generated FMU seemingly behaves like a regular FMU.
 However, internally the FMU is communicating with the original FMU over TCP/IP.
 When targeting localhost, this all happens automatically.